artsy/README/resources/mobile/learning-group/session-two.md

 </details>

-(Routing between views in our app always happens via URLs in Eigen, in the [ARSwitchboard class](https://github.com/artsy/eigen/blob/master/Artsy/App/ARSwitchBoard.m).
+(Routing between views in our app always happens via URLs in Eigen, in the ARSwitchboard class (DEPRECATED).
 If there is no route for a given URL, it falls back to a web view.
 You can [check out the docs for adding new components](https://github.com/artsy/emission/blob/master/docs/adding_new_components.md) for more information about how Eigen/Emission routing interop works.)